automatic-ripping-machine/automatic-ripping-machine/README.md

     sudo mkdir /etc/arm/
     sudo ln -s /opt/arm/arm.yaml /etc/arm/

+Set up drives

     Create mount point for each dvd drive.
-    If you don't know the device name try running 'dmesg | grep -i dvd.
+    If you don't know the device name try running 'dmesg | grep -i dvd'.
 The mountpoint needs to be /mnt/dev/<device name>.
-    So if your device name is sr0, the command is: sudo mkdir -p /mnt/dev/sr0
+    So if your device name is sr0, set the mountpoint with this command: sudo mkdir -p /mnt/dev/sr0
     Repeat this for each device you plan on using with arm.